 The best way to learn Japanese?
 Out of necessity.

 Especially if you’re sitting at home and freezing because you can’t figure out your Japanese air-conditioner.
-Learn Japanese or die, baby.
-I’ll guide you through.

-The Japanese Air Conditioner.
+the Japanese Air Conditioner.

-It’s worse than Japanese toilets, and Japanese toilets are pretty DAMN awesome.
-Perhaps I’m making a bad comparison here.
-But anyways, you should call it an aircon, spelled エアコン in Katakana.
 It has all these buttons on there and all you’re hoping for is “HOT,” “COLD” and “INTENSITY,” right?

 Too bad.
 They decided to latch on more features.

 So, let’s translate the Japanese aircon remote kanji and learn some Japanese in the process.
+I’ll show you 2 examples of remotes below.

 ✅..And hey, if you want to learn & speak Japanese with a complete learning system, (2,000+ audio/video courses, apps, study tools and more) Sign up at JapanesePod101 (click here) and start learning!
 I recommend ’em as a teacher & learner.

-By the way, the remote control is called リモコン.
-And here’s a spiffy looking picture of my Daikin remote control.
+So, here’s a spiffy looking picture of my old Daikin remote control.

-写真 1 So, the top says 設定温度 (せっていおんど) meaning “setup temperature” or your set temperature.
-I’m stayin’ nice and hot with 30 degrees Celsius.
+So, the top says 設定温度 (せっていおんど) meaning “setup temperature” or your set temperature.

 Of course, this リモコン is loaded with all kinds of functions.
 Oh, functions!
 You’ll need to know that in Japanese.